 - Multi-part operations for hybrid cryptography.
-For example, this includes hash-and-sign for EdDSA, and hybrid encryption for ECIES. - A more general interface to key derivation and key exchange.
-This would enable an application to derive a non-extractable session key from non-extractable secrets, without leaking the intermediate material. - Key wrapping mechanisms to extract and import keys in an encrypted and authenticated form. - Key discovery mechanisms.
+For example, this includes hash-and-sign for EdDSA, and hybrid encryption for ECIES. - Key wrapping mechanisms to extract and import keys in an encrypted and authenticated form. - Key discovery mechanisms.
 This would enable an application to locate a key by its name or attributes. - Implementation capability description.
 This would enable an application to determine the algorithms, key types and storage lifetimes that the implementation provides. - An ownership and access control mechanism allowing a multi-client implementation to have privileged clients that are able to manage keys of other clients.